Parent and Family Engagement

 Where should a student go for advice on academic questions?

-The Office of Academic Success provides peer-led tutoring each semester, support for students with disabilities, and help for students who haven’t decided on a major.
+The Office of Advising & Academic Success provides individualized academic counseling, peer-led tutoring each semester, support for students with disabilities, and help for students who haven’t decided on a major.
 Also, Career Services has many resources and aptitude tests that can be used to facilitate the search for a major.
-Residence Assistants (RAs), Academic Peer mentors, other staff members, and peers also frequently provide assistance.
+Residence Assistants (RAs), other staff members, and peers also frequently provide assistance.

 How do I see my student's grades?